Annual Wellness Exams

 Call 907-456-8191 or request an appointment through our patient portal

-What is a wellness exam?
+What is an annual wellness exam?

 Will my insurance pay for a wellness exam?